oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

     #  channels:
     #  - channelName: default
     #    nodePort: 30701

   # The number of managed servers to start for unlisted clusters
   replicas: 1

-  # The desired behavior for starting a specific cluster's member servers
+  # The name of each Cluster resource
   clusters:
-  - clusterName: cluster-1
+  - name: sample-domain1-cluster-1
-    # The number of managed servers to start for this cluster
-    replicas: 2

   # Change the restartVersion to force the introspector job to rerun
   # and apply any new model configuration, to also force a subsequent